lab-cosmo/atomistic-cookbook/README.rst

 This repository contains the source code for a collection of software recipes, that combine a multitude of libraries and modeling tools to perform computer simulations of matter at the atomic scale.
-It also contains the infratructure to automatically compile and deploy the recipes as a GitHub pages site, accessible at `atomistic-cookbook.org <https://atomistic-cookbook.org>`_.
+It also contains the infrastructure to automatically compile and deploy the recipes as a GitHub pages site, accessible at `atomistic-cookbook.org <https://atomistic-cookbook.org>`_.